 I cringe when I think of my younger self carrying around my worn-out paperback copy, which was originally my dad’s, the same way that Franny clutched her own spiritual text that she hoped held the answers to satisfy her quest for enlightenment.
 Looking at my copy now, it’s filled with notations and exclamation marks that I’ve made over the years in the margins about Zen Buddhism, Epictetus, ego, selfishness, and, generally, about how beautifully (and concisely!)
 Salinger wrote about, say, what the Glass siblings could always count on finding in their mother Bessie’s robe pocket.

 The book didn’t answer the Big Question, but it illuminated the fact that I wasn’t the only one looking for it.
 The search for a modicum of satisfaction in this short life has been shared by humankind for millennia.
 And in that, I found comfort.”

-There were so many things about Michele’s book—she was so unapologetic about her advocacy around women’s equality, and making sure that if women were empowered, economically, they were given opportunities to participate in the workplace by ensuring that there was proper training, childcare, pay equity, and that gender discrimination was not going to prohibit women from advancing, either.
+There were so many things about Michele’s book—she was so unapologetic about her advocacy around women’s equality, and making sure that if women were empowered economically, they were given opportunities to participate in the workplace by ensuring that there was proper training, childcare and pay equity, and that gender discrimination was not going to prohibit women from advancing, either.

 [The book] was going to empower the next generation, and to me, that’s what was so fascinating.
 I was watching my own mother struggle with her experiences as a working-class immigrant woman, and the impact it had on her children because she was not provided the same opportunities by conventional standards, such as economic wealth, career advancement and higher post- secondary education.
 That’s why it was such a powerful book for me: it was able to help explain my own life in so many ways, as a working-class immigrant child of parents who were struggling.”